Medically reviewed by Drugs.com. Last updated on Dec 16, 2020.

 - Visually inspect the diluted solution before infusion.
 Do not use if visibly opaque particles, discoloration or foreign particles are observed.

 - Infuse the diluted solution over a period of at least one hour.
-Once diluted, the infusion solution may be stored for up to four hours prior to infusion.
+Once diluted, the infusion should be completely administered within eight hours of the dilution in the infusion bag.